Hexfalc/Debian-Termux-HexFalc-Scripts/README.md

 ![Screenshot_2023-02-26-14-49-45-77_84d3000e3f4017145260f7618db1d683](https://user-images.githubusercontent.com/84611854/221415030-e643eebc-73d2-45aa-82c8-23acae775bfe.jpg)

-This will update Termux packages and install proot-distro to install Debian.
+This will install a script, that will update Termux packages and install proot-distro to install Debian.

 After the script finishes doing everything you will see this: